georgiee/coding-for-kids/slides.md

 ^ You explain the kids in the round that they can only use five commands to control the robot.

-^ forward, left, right, backward and stop
+^ forward, turn left, turn right, backward and stop

 ^ Let's begin